decentraland/decentraland-ui-utils/README.md

 Once a `UIBar` object is instanced, you can call the following functions on it:

 - `read`: Returns the current value of the counter
-- `increase`: increases the number by a given amount.
+- `increase`: Increases the number by a given amount.
 If no parameters are passed, it raises the value by 0.1.
-- `decrease`: decreases the number by a given amount.
+- `decrease`: Secreases the number by a given amount.
 If no parameters are passed, it lowers the value by 0.1.
+- `set`: Sets the bar to a given value, no matter what the previous value was.

 ```ts
 myEntiy.addComponent(new OnPointerDown(e => {